harrisandtrotter/proof-of-balance/README.md

 # proof-of-balance
-A tool to check the balance of any address at the specified time (block number) for most EVM-compatible chains.
+A tool which uses a Moralis node to check the balance of any address at the specified time (block number) for most EVM-compatible chains.
 Useful for audit testing and gains assurance over the following assertions: completeness and existence.
 Further functionality will be added in future to gain assurance over valuation and accuracy in a fully automated process.

 The chains currently supported are as follows: